An Interview With The Hairdresser To The Stars: Sam McKnight

 Yes, I think they already are.
 If you go into Selfridges, there’s a massive counter selling wigs.
 I’ve worked a lot with Lady Gaga and I think she made wigs an accessory – so that, even if it looks like a wig, it doesn’t matter.
 Wigs are the new hats, and it’s thanks to her.
 [British milliner] Stephen Jones won’t be happy I’m saying that!

-How does London style compare to other cities?
+How does London style compare

 It’s more chilled and easy-going – it doesn’t take itself too seriously.